GrowingPaigns/Unity-2D-Platformer-Prototype/README.md

 #### *A repository that holds base-level mechanics for a 2D action platformer in Unity*

 :information_source: **This repo is no longer being actively updated as of (09/13/23) for two reasons**. :information_source:
-- _**Firstly**, I feel that this is a solid base that many interested C.S. students could iterate upon, especially because my code is not the best and could definitely be refined._
+- _**Firstly**, we feel that this is a solid base that many interested C.S. students could iterate upon, especially because this code is not the best and could definitely be refined._
-    - _With that said, I hope you will at least credit me if you incorporate this code into your own project_
+    - _With that said, we hope you will at least credit us if you incorporate this code into your own project_
-- _**Secondly**, I am starting to get into more complex aspects of this game which I do not necessarily want to be publicly accessible, especially if I eventually want to sell this product.
-Thereby, I am moving all work on this over to a private repository so that I can iterate upon this base in my own way_
+- _**Secondly**, we are starting to get into more complex aspects of this game which we do not necessarily want to be publicly accessible, especially if we eventually want to sell this product.
+Thereby, we are moving all work on this game over to a private repository so that we can continue to iterate upon this base in our own way_
 ---
 ### Folders:
 ---